concaki-sh/SVM-UNet/README.md

 ## 1. Prepare the dataset

 ### Glas datasets
-- The GLAS dataset from MICCAI 2015 Gland Segmentation Challenge, can be downloaded from {[Baidu](https://pan.baidu.com/s/1JCXBfRL9y1cjfJUKtbEhiQ?pwd=9jti)}.
+- The GLAS dataset from MICCAI 2015 Gland Segmentation Challenge, all the data(include CRAG) can be downloaded from {[google drive](https://drive.google.com/drive/folders/1OJPpVBX6PKNyy2j34QK_gZN19gDamYd3?usp=sharing)}.
--
--After downloading the dataset, please place the files into the ./data/Gland/ directory.
+- After downloading the dataset, please place the files into the ./data/Gland/ directory.
 The expected directory structure and file naming format are shown below (using the GLAS dataset as an example).

 - './data/Gland/'
   - train